AALAM98mod100/AALAM98mod100.github.io/_posts/2020-08-20-7Hj0Vgw1cTzJiSWr.md

 From Him we came and to Him we shall return.

-In the meantime I'll try my best to be kind to all that dwells on this earth/
+In the meantime I'll try my best to be kind to all that dwells on this earth.